MagerValp/DAFGU-rsync-wrapper/README.markdown

 This is a wrapper that runs rsync and saves the result to a plist.
 It also updates DAFGU Migration Status if it's running.

+The script assumes that rsync3 is installed in /usr/local/bin.
+A precompiled binary can be downloaded from Rudix: http://code.google.com/p/rudix/wiki/rsync

 License
 -------